Intestinal or Gut Bacteria and Obesity: A Possible Connection

 "Probiotics" are bacteria and yeasts that are thought to have health benefits.
 In the future, it may to possible to give people obesity-fighting bacteria in the form of a probiotic supplement.
 Dietary components may also be used to change the gut environment in a helpful way.
 Another possibility is that antibiotics may be able to destroy harmful bacteria.
 Research is ongoing.

-A Healthy Diet and a Good Exercise Routine are Necessary
+A Healthy Diet and a Good Exercise Routine Are Important

 It's well known that a bad diet and lack of exercise often lead to weight gain.
 Anybody who is overweight or obese should modify their diet and exercise routine if these need improvement.
 It would be wonderful if the addition of certain bacteria to the intestine could help the process of weight loss, though.
 In the near future we will hopefully have new ways to help obese people.
 Obesity is a problem that we need to solve.